matomo-org/developer-documentation/docs/core-team-workflow.md

 ### Submitting a feature request

-Another way to contribute is to submit a feature request.

-You can tell us what we can do to improve Piwik in the [Feature Suggestions forum](http://forum.piwik.org/index.php?showforum=3).
-Please check that it is not already in the [list of Piwik tickets](https://github.com/piwik/piwik/issues).

-When submitting a significant new feature, it is recommended to be as descriptive as possible.
-The ticket should contain:

-- a description of the product vision
-- a few use cases to show how useful this feature would be
-- mockups of what the new screens would be and how the existing screens would have to change
-- if applicable, examples of how the feature is implemented in other existing tools

-Please put as much information as possible as it will help to estimate the effort needed (by the Piwik core team or by a Piwik consultant).
-We will help with any technical details and questions outlined in the ticket.
+Anyone can contribute to Piwik by submitting a feature request.
+You can discuss with other users what can be improved in Piwik in the [Feature Suggestions forum](http://forum.piwik.org/index.php?showforum=3), or search if someone reported your suggestion before in the [Piwik issue tracker](https://github.com/piwik/piwik/issues).
+If you find an existing issue, leave a comment to make your voice heard.
+Otherwise create a new issue describing how Piwik can be improved to help you in your daily work.

+## Contributing to Piwik

+### We're hiring!

+Are you seeking a new challenge?
+We are currently looking for a full time Software Developer to join our Product Engineering team.
+[Learn more in the Job Description](https://piwik.org/blog/2015/01/piwik-expanding-seeking-talented-software-engineer-new-zealand-poland/).

 ### Contributing code

-And of course if you can code and want to directly help Piwik development, you can contribute changes.
-To learn about contributing code changes, read our [Contributing to Piwik Core](/guides/contributing-to-piwik-core) guide.
+If you can code and want to directly help Piwik development, you can contribute changes! read our [Contributing to Piwik Core](/guides/contributing-to-piwik-core) guide to learn more.

-## How do I become an official Piwik team member?

-All [Piwik team members](http://piwik.org/team/) have contributed major improvements to the project.
-They have contributed their talent towards our common goal of building the best open analytics platform.
-Some of these achievements were feats of engineering, as documented on our [blog posts](http://piwik.org/blob/) over the last few years.

-To gain push access to our git repository, and be an official Piwik team member, one must make positive changes in the project, such as  [contributing pull requests](http://developer.piwik.org/guides/contributing-to-piwik-core), bringing new ideas, code, marketing, product visions.
-When a certain amount of work has been achieved, when we trust your skills and judgement, we will invite you to [join us in the core team](http://piwik.org/team/).
-Most of us also meet once a year in a beautiful European city for brainstorming the future of analytics, open source, [privacy](http://piwik.org/blog/2014/01/data-privacy-day-january-28th/) and Piwik.
+### Other ways to contribute!

-There are other useful ways to participate to Piwik without joining the team, learn more: [How do I get involved?](http://piwik.org/get-involved/)
+There are other useful ways to participate to Piwik and make a positive difference!
+Learn more: [How do I get involved?](http://piwik.org/get-involved/)